-Website migrations don’t usually fail because of one spectacular mistake.
-They fail because of 400 tiny “eh, we’ll fix it later” decisions.
-And then Search Console lights up like a Christmas tree.
+Website migrations are launches.
+Most failures come from a pile of tiny “eh, we’ll fix it later” decisions.
+Then Search Console lights up like a Christmas tree and everyone suddenly cares.

-This is a practical SEO checklist for migrations.
-The focus is broken links, redirects, and the stuff that keeps traffic from falling off a cliff.
+This is a practical SEO checklist you can run like a Mission Control playbook.
+The focus is broken links, redirects, and the stuff that keeps traffic from falling off a cliff on launch week.

 TL;DR migration checklist